PreritKhandelwal98/MovieLibrary/README.md

 https://github.com/PreritKhandelwal98/MovieLibrary.git
 ```
 ## Environment Setup
 Create a `.env` file in the root folder and copy-paste the content of `.env.sample`, then add the necessary credentials.
-This seprate `.env` file is for both the frontend and backend.
+This `.env` file is for both the frontend and backend.

 ## Backend Setup